danielvartan/prettycheck/README.md

 ## Overview

 Assertive programming doesn’t have to be ugly.
 If ultra-fast checks aren’t your top priority, `prettycheck` is for you.
-This R packge provides a set of functions that produce pretty and informative error messages, primarily using the [`cli`](https://cli.r-lib.org/) package from [r-lib](https://github.com/r-lib).
+This R package provides a set of functions that produce pretty and informative error messages, primarily using the [`cli`](https://cli.r-lib.org/) package from [r-lib](https://github.com/r-lib).